 Electric vehicle charging stations are an important part of owning an electric vehicle.
 You should note that most EV cars do not have a gas tank.
 Instead of filling your car with lots of gallons of gas, you can simply plug the car into the charging station to fuel it up.
 As an EV driver, you will spend about 70% of car charging at home.
 Thus, it is a good idea to know the type of EV charging system you are buying and how much you should expect to pay.

 The truth is that charging an electric car is not a difficult process.
 You only need to plug the car into the charger that is connected to the grid.
 As you know, not all-electric vehicle charging stations are made equal.
-You can install some by plugging them to a standard wall outlet, whereas others need custom installation.
-You can follow this step-by-step charger installation guide.
-The time required to charge the car varies depending on the charger that you use.
+You can install some by plugging them to a standard wall outlet, whereas others need custom installation. he time required to charge the car varies depending on the charger that you use.

 Level 1 EV Charging Stations